tomato42/tls13-spec/draft-ietf-tls-tls13.md

 cipher spec
-: Specifies the authentication and key establishment algorithms, the pseudorandom function (PRF) used to generate keying material, and the record protection algorithm (See
+: Specifies the authentication and key establishment algorithms, the key derivation function (KDF) used to generate keying material, and the record protection algorithm (See
   {{the-security-parameters}} for formal definition.)

-resumption premaster secret
+resumption master secret
 : 48-byte secret shared between the client and server.

 is resumable